ropensci/jqr/cran-comments.md

 ---

-This version upates the `jq` version and includes the mandatory addition of R_registerRoutines and
-R_useDynamicSymbols for packages with compiled code.
+This version upates the `jq` version and includes the mandatory addition of R_registerRoutines and R_useDynamicSymbols for packages with compiled code.

-There may be build failures on R-devel - As far as I can tell though, this is due to problems with the stringi package used inside the knitr package - that is, it's not a problem in this package.

 Thanks!
 Scott Chamberlain